Be Prepared: Create an Emergency Paperwork Kit│Emergency Documents

 Update this information every six months, especially if you do live in an area prone to natural disasters.
 If done properly, updating your paperwork should not be as time consuming as the initial setup.

-Now!
+If your answer to the above poll is 'no,' then 'now' is the time!
 Or at least soon!
 Don't put it off.
 Creating your Emergency Paperwork Kit may seem like an overwhelming chore (much like doing taxes) but there may come a time when you are very glad you made the effort to be organized.

 Leo Lowe, L fotos, flickr